troublesomepony/monero/README.md

 # Monero-X v0.0.1-alpha.0 `work in progress`

+`P u l l R e q u e s t s a r e W e l c o m e` 👮‍

-**Monero-X** is Vanilla Monero Hardfork with clear Genesis aimed to enable **Smart Contracts** to port them back to Monero and all other forks after all dev cycles finished.
+**Monero-X** is Vanilla Monero Hardfork with clear Genesis aimed to enable **Smart Contracts** to port them back to Monero and all other forks after all dev cycles finished (all job done).

 ![mr. X](./mrx.png)

 Total Supply is limited to 180M and **size limits are doubled**.

-This is **highly experimental currency** supposed to use to test and debug independent Smart Contracts implementation based on **Python3** interpreter as Contracts Language and `pyledger` with `monero-python` libraries as contracts runtime.
+This is **highly experimental currency** supposed to use to test and debug independent Smart Contracts implementation based on **Python3** interpreter as Contracts Language and @troublesomepony/pyledger with @troublesomepony/monero-python libraries as contracts runtime.

 ## Building Requirements